A close up photo of a lady's face

 • Face wash — Use a good quality face wash (we love our Miracle Cream Cleanser).
 When cleansing at night, we recommend doing a double cleanse to ensure the day’s make-up and bacteria are adequately removed.

-• Face Serum — Using the serum applicator, place a few drops on your fingertips or onto your face and gently massage it into the skin.
-Give your serum a few minutes to absorb before starting your next step.
 If your serum takes quite a while to absorb, it may mean you need to exfoliate more regularly to remove dead skin buildup or that you’re applying too much serum.
 We recommend the Dr Tanya Holy Basil Serum for everyday use, or for something a little more targeted, opt for the Dr Tanya Night Repair Serum

-• Eye Serum — Apply a premium quality eye serum like Dr Tanya Eye Lift Tightening Serum once your face serum has been absorbed.
+• Eye Serum — Apply a premium quality eye serum like the Dr Tanya Eye Lift Tightening Serum once your face serum has been absorbed.

 • Sunscreen — Apply a broad-spectrum SPF50+ sunscreen (during the day only).